Sumbera/WMS_iOS_GoogleMapSDK/README.md

 ==============

 Sample for using WMS sources in Google Maps SDK for iOS.
+Provide your API key in the WMSController.h
+* used XCode 5.1.1
+* iPad Air, iOS 7.1 (should run in iOS6.0 too)

 There are two ways of doing this:
 - "Method B": use GMSTileURLConstructor